MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-devicefileevents-table.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-advancedhuntingref-abovefoldlink)

-The `DeviceFileEvents` table in the [Advanced hunting](advanced-hunting-overview.md) schema contains information about file creation, modification, and other file system events.
+The `DeviceFileEvents` table in the [advanced hunting](advanced-hunting-overview.md) schema contains information about file creation, modification, and other file system events.
 Use this reference to construct queries that return information from the table.

 For information on other tables in the advanced hunting schema, see  [the advanced hunting schema reference](advanced-hunting-schema-reference.md).